The Epistle to the Hebrews

 “a high priest forever after the order of Melchizedek” [LXX Ps.
 109:4].

 1 Now this Melchizedek, a king of Salem, a priest of the Most High God, met Abraham as he was returning from the defeat of the kings, and he blessed him.
 2 Abraham also apportioned to him one tenth of everything.
 First, the name Melchizedek means “King of Righteousness,” but he was also King of Salem, that is “King of Peace.”
 3 Without father or mother, without a genealogy, having neither beginning of days nor end of life, being like the Son of God, he remains a priest for all time.
 4 But look how great he was!
 Abraham the patriarch gave him a tenth of his plunder.
-5 Indeed the sons of Levi who have received the priesthood have a mandate, according to the law, to collect tithes from the people, that is from their brothers, even though they are also descendants of Abraham.
+5 Indeed the sons of Levi who have received the priesthood have a mandate, according to the law, to collect tithes from the people, that is, from their brothers, even though they are also descendants of Abraham.
 6 But Melchizedek, who was not of the same ancestry as the Levites, has collected tithes from Abraham and has blessed him who had the promise.
 7 Now beyond all doubt, an inferior person is blessed by one who is higher in rank.
 8 And in one case tithes are received by mortal men, but in the other case by one who is declared to be alive.
 9 Indeed, one might say that Levi, who receives tithes, paid tithes through Abraham, 10 for he was still in the loins of his ancestor when Melchizedek met him.

 11 Therefore, if perfection had been possible through the Levitical priesthood, for based on it, the people received the law, then what further need would there have been to speak of a different kind of priest arising according to the order of Melchizedek rather than according to the order of Aaron?
 12 For if the priesthood is changed, then there must also be a change in the law.
-13 For the one about whom these things are said belongs to another tribe from which no one has ever officiated at the altar.
+13 For the one, about whom these things are said, belongs to another tribe from which no one has ever officiated at the altar.
 14 For it is clear that our Lord arose from Judah, and Moses said nothing about priests from that tribe.
 15 And it is still more clear if another priest arises in the same way as Melchizedek, 16 who has become a priest not according to a legal requirement with regard to his ancestry, but according to the power of an indestructible life.
 17 For it is declared,

 “You are a priest forever according to the order of Melchizedek.”
 [Ps.
 110:4]

 18 For there is an abrogation of the former commandment because of its weakness and uselessness 19 (for the law made nothing perfect) but there is now a better hope by which we draw near to God.
-20 And it was not without an oath, (for some have become priests without an oath).
+20 And it was not without an oath (for some have become priests without an oath).
 21 But Jesus did become a priest with an oath sworn by him who said to him,

 “The Lord swore and will not change his mind, ‘you are a priest forever.’”
 [Ps.
 110:4]

 22 For that reason Jesus has become the guarantee of a better covenant.
 23 Now there were many who became priests because they were prevented by death from continuing in their priestly office, 24 but Jesus, because he continues to live forever, has a permanent priesthood.
 25 Therefore, he can also completely and eternally save those who come to God through him, since he always lives to make intercession for them.
 26 For it was indeed fitting that we should have such a high priest, holy, innocent, undefiled, having been separated from sinners, and exalted higher than the heavens.
-27 One who does not on a daily basis need to first offer sacrifices for his sins, and then for the sins of the people, as the other high priests did, because he did this once when he offered himself.
+27 One who does not on a daily basis need to first offer sacrifices for his sins, and then for the sins of the people, as the other high priests did, because he did this once for all when he offered himself.
 28 For the law appoints as high priests men who have weakness, but the word of the oath that came after the law appoints a son who has been made perfect forever.

 1 Now the main point in what is being said is this: we have such a high priest who sat down at the right hand of the throne of the Majesty in the heavens.
 2 He is a minister of the sanctuary, even the true tabernacle, which the Lord, not man, set up.
 3 Now every high priest is appointed to offer gifts and sacrifices, therefore it is necessary that this high priest also have something to offer.
 4 So if he were on earth, he would not even be a priest, since there are already priests who offer gifts according to the law.
 5 These priests serve as an example and shadow of heavenly things, as Moses was warned as he was about to erect the tabernacle, for God said,